 Salt-N-Pepa album cover in 1988, featuring Dapper Dan creations

-While it’s no surprise that the designer brands objected to Dapper Dan’s use of their logos during the uprising of Harlem’s crack era, it’s still worth recognising that what Dapper Dan did was a totally original re-imagination of style.
-It wasn’t available to them, so they made it their own– not necessarily in an attempt to undermine the brand.
-Love it or hate it, it’s well-worth a second look from anybody interested in a crossroads of aesthetics, class and culture.
+While it’s no surprise that the designer brands objected to the unofficial use of their logos, what Dapper Dan created was a totally original re-imagination of style.
+It wasn’t available to him or his community, so they made it their own.
+Love it or hate it, it’s well-worth a look for anybody interested in a crossroads of aesthetics, class and culture.

 Above: Olympic gold and silver medalist, Diane Dixon.
 Below: A pair of Dapper Dan sneakers that recently sold at auction.